Lancia Prisma: History

-1982–1986, first series
+First series (1982–1986)

 The Prisma was launched in late December 1982 and went on sale in Italy in early January 1983, while its European première was held at that year Geneva Motor Show.
 The initial range was composed of five models, equivalent to that the freshly revised 1982 Delta.
 Prisma 1300 was powered by a 1301 cc 78 PS engine mated to a 5-speed gearbox; a 1498 cc 85 PS engine was available with the same gearbox on Prisma 1500, or with Lancia's own Verrone-built 3-speed automatic transmission on the Prisma 1500 automatica.
 At the top of the range there was Prisma 1600, mounting the 1585 cc 105 PS twin-cam engine from the Delta 1600 GT, with Marelli Digiplex ignition.
 Similarly to the Delta GT, the Prisma 1600 was also equipped with four disc brakes, a 5-speed gearbox with dedicated ratios and lower profile tyres on wider wheels; it also boasted the amplest standard equipment, Zegna-designed chequerboard wool cloth upholstery and some exclusive options, such as air conditioning.

 June 1984 marked the introduction of the Lancia Prisma diesel, the marque's first modern diesel-engined passenger car.
 The diesel was imperative, as more than a third of Italian sales in the Prisma's class were of diesel-powered cars.
 Its naturally aspirated 1929 cc SOHC four-cylinder had an iron block, aluminium head and indirect injection; it put out 65 PS.
 The engine had been developed by Fiat, and was also installed in the Fiat Regata DS—although the Fiat lacked some of Lancia's NVH-improving solutions.
 The diesel engine was light, only weighing 11 kg more than the 1.6-liter petrol unit.
 All Diesel Prismas sported a sightly domed hood, needed to clear the taller engine.
 Some updates were introduced with the diesel, including optional hydraulic power steering, redesigned seats, new striped cloth upholstery and a four-spoke steering wheel.

 About a year later, in May 1985, the Prisma turbo diesel was added to the range.
 The 1.9-litre engine from the Prisma diesel received a KKK turbocharger with wastegate valve, an intercooler and an oil cooler; its gearbox was the same ZF 5-speed unit used on the Delta HF turbo.
 Power was 80 PS and torque 17.5 kgm.
 The turbo diesel Prisma adopted disk brakes, wheels and tyres from the top-of-the-range 1600 as well as similarly rich equipment, and added standard power steering.